Log in with RealMe

 What you need to tell us

 The Procurement Capability Index (PCI) is an annual survey that measures agencies' procurement capability.
-All mandated agencies must rate their capability on a range of specified areas – for example, governance, strategy, planning, sourcing and management.
+All mandated agencies must rate their capability on a range of specified areas – for example, governance, strategy, planning, sourcing and contract management.

 When it is due